Couple Therapy

 We owe each other curiosity, compassion, and care.

 What else do you and your partner(s) owe each other?
-Ask each other this question and more with the support of TRC.
-Set up relationship tenets and values in couple therapy that can serve as your guiding compass.
+Ask each other this question and more in couple therapy.
+With the support of Toronto Relationship Clinic, you can set up relationship values that can serve as your guiding compass.